EdvinH00/StaffettProgrammering/src/New/RumorRouting/README.md

   - "A query from position X Y at timestamp Z has found an event on position A B Timestep: T Event ID: E"

-Or:
+If no path to an event is found within 45 time steps, output:

   - "A query from position X Y at timestamp Z has expired without finding an event."

-- (X, Y, Z): The position and timestamp of the query.
+(X, Y, Z): The position and timestamp of the query.
-- (A, B, T, E): The position, timestep, and unique event ID of the nearest event found.
+(A, B, T, E): The position, timestep, and unique event ID of the nearest event found.
-- If no path to an event is found within 45 time steps, output: